kljohann/llvm/docs/YamlIO.rst

-BlockScalarTraits specializations are very similar to the ScalarTraits specialization - YAML I/O will provide the native type and your specialization must create a temporary llvm::StringRef when writing, and it will also provide an llvm::StringRef that has the value of that block scalar and your specialization must convert that to your native data type when reading.
+BlockScalarTraits specializations are very similar to the ScalarTraits specialization - YAML I/O will provide the native type and your specialization has to stream out the custom formatting via a provided llvm::raw_ostream when writing, and it will provide an llvm::StringRef that has the value of that block scalar and your specialization must convert that to your native data type when reading.
 An example of a custom type with an appropriate specialization of BlockScalarTraits is shown below:

 .. code-block:: c++